 I think it is a good thing to move away from synthetic petroleum and coal tar derived ingredients.
 As I mentioned earlier, greenwashing is a problem and people need to be aware that not all so-called natural skin care companies are faithfully using natural ingredients.

 Australia is the oldest continent on the planet, and as such has an abundance of unique flora.
 I would like to see more botanicals, especially those with antioxidant properties used in skincare.
 Kakadu plum has very high levels of vitamin C. Quandong has antimicrobial, antioxidant and anti-inflammatory properties as does the berries of the mountain pepper.
-Finally, the finger lime’s high antioxidant levels make it perfect for anti-ageing cosmetics, skin repair and wound healing.
+Finally, the finger lime’s high antioxidant levels make it perfect for anti-aging cosmetics, skin repair and wound healing.

 Sunscreen?
 What in your opinion should people look out for in sunscreen?
 We all need to slip, slop, slap but unfortunately not all SPFs are made equal.

 Oxybenzone and octinoxate are both photoallergenic, an endocrine disruptor and penetration enhancer.
 Synthetic fragrance contains phthalates, which are endocrine disruptors too.
-While, methylisothiazolinone is an immune toxicant or allergen.
+While methylisothiazolinone is an immune toxicant or allergen.

 What do you think of the trend towards coconut in skincare?